Port Melbourne Congregation

 Families and children are very welcome to participate in worship.

-Bible studies are held in short blocks throughout the year, focussing on the church seasons and other themes.
+Bible studies are held in short blocks throughout the year, focusing on the church seasons and other themes.

 Messy Church is a relaxed service for families to explore faith together through craft, games, stories, music and sharing food.
-Held on Saturday 4.30 - 6.00 pm, bi-monthly - see our Facebook page for dates.
+See our Facebook page for dates.

 Fellowship and activities